kuzminadya/mogeefont/Readme.md

 ### Updating the font

-This requires Python and PIL installed.
+This requires Python and [Pillow](https://python-pillow.org/) installed.

 1. Make changes to files `font/` using unicode as filename (ligatures are separated by `_`).
 2. Run `./generate-font.py` to update `src/FontData.elm`.